MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-2.md

 - BCS160
 - MET150
 - MOE150
-description: "Follow these steps to forward a former employee's email to another employee or convert to a shared mailbox"
+description: "Follow these steps to forward a former employee's email to another employee or convert to a shared mailbox."
 ---

 # Step 2 - Forward a former employee's email to another employee or convert to a shared mailbox